top of page

 However, given that it was betrayed, rather than taken by force, as at nearby Holt, it may have escaped unscathed where other infrastructure did not.
 It must be said that Bangor was subsequently fortified for the King, and that cannot have been done without involving the Bridge to a considerable level.

-It seems likely then, that the Bridge today is the same Bridge that fell to Colonel Mitton in 1644, was possibly the object of the will donation of 1556 - but no earlier must we go in assigning any age to the existing crossing.
-It is a nagging irritant to the dating of our Bridge that John Leland’s Itinerary of 1536-39 makes no mention of a bridge at Bangor, stone or otherwise, while making plain the existence of bridges over the Dee at both Llangollen and Holt.
+It seems likely then, that the Bridge today is the same Bridge that fell to Colonel Mitton in 1644, was probably a new build founded by the donation of Puleston in 1587 - but no earlier can we go in assigning any age to the existing crossing.
+It is a nagging irritant to the dating of the bridges at Bangor that John Leland’s Itinerary of 1536-39 makes no mention of a bridge here, stone or otherwise, while making plain the existence of bridges over the Dee at both Llangollen and Holt.
 Should there have been a bridge here at Bangor as impressive as the current structure at the beginning of the 16th century, I think perhaps we should have read of it in Leland’s Itinerary.
 And then there are said to be the curious remains of an earlier bridge, a little downstream of the existing structure, the pilings of which are, or were visible in very low water as charred wood within the bank of the river.[5]

 The existing Bridge has been repeatedly banged about and has required repeated repair and restoration.[6]
 There is a persistent tradition that the great English architect, Inigo Jones[7] was responsible for the repairs commemorated in 1658, which would have been quite some achievement since he had died in London some six years earlier.
 Despite there being no evidence of Jones’ involvement whatsoever, the tradition should perhaps be taken as a compliment to the beauty of the Bridge.